Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 We captured 8,385 real answers from ChatGPT, Perplexity, Gemini, and Google AI across 75 US metros to measure which GLP-1 and medical weight loss clinics AI actually recommends, and what makes a clinic get named.
 Open dataset, CC BY 4.0.

 Key finding.
 In May 2026, KailxLabs captured 8,385 real answers from 5 AI engines across 75 US metros to see which GLP-1 and medical weight loss clinics AI recommends.
-The single strongest predictor of being named was a connected entity graph (2.17x odds), and 57.8 percent of every cited source was the clinic's own website.
-Open dataset, CC BY 4.0.
+The signal most associated with being named was a connected entity graph (2.17x odds before adjustment, 1.45x after adjusting for Google strength), and 57.8 percent of visible citations were provider or other websites, including the clinic own site.
+An AI visibility benchmark, open aggregate dataset, CC BY 4.0.
 Source: KailxLabs, https://www.kailxlabs.co/research/who-ai-recommends-glp1-referral-economy-2026.

 Short answer.
 We asked ChatGPT, Perplexity, Gemini, Google AI Overview, and Google AI Mode the questions real patients ask before booking a GLP-1 clinic, in 75 metros, 9 queries each, repeated.
 Three things stand out.
-AI referral is unstable: the named clinic set changed 96 percent of the time across identical repeat runs.
+AI referral is unstable: the exact named clinic set changed 96 percent of the time across identical repeat runs, and even the single top clinic changed 67.7 percent of the time.
 The engines barely agree: average cross-engine overlap was 12.6 percent.
-And the lever is the clinic's own site: 57.8 percent of every cited source was the clinic's website, and the strongest on-site predictor of being named was a connected entity graph at 2.17x odds.
+And the lever is the provider site: 57.8 percent of visible citations were provider or other websites, and the on-site signal most associated with being named was a connected entity graph at 2.17x odds before adjustment, 1.45x after.

 Patients increasingly ask an assistant which clinic to trust before they open a map or read a review.
 When they do, the engine names specific providers.
 Those names are worth real money: a named clinic captures the lead, the rest are invisible.
 We set out to measure, with captured data rather than opinion, who AI actually names for GLP-1 and medical weight loss, how stable those names are, and what separates a named clinic from an invisible one.